NotArb/Jupiter/BOTCONFIG.md

 thread_pool_size=0 # Number of threads for dispatching requests unmetered=true # Ignore rate limits and send requests as fast as possible

-# RPC configuration (Only required if using for spam sending)
+# RPC configuration (Only required if using for spam sending or simulation mode)
 # This is just an example, we advise changing this from solana's public rpc.
 [[rpc]]
 enabled=true # Enable or disable this RPC node configuration (default: true)